- Admissions & Aid

-Gratz College bears the name of a storied Jewish family, whose rich history is interwoven with that of America.
-The significance of the Gratz name in Philadelphia extends beyond the college walls, back in time to the American Revolution.
-The Gratz family history is one of patriotism, economic success, philanthropy and support for Jewish causes.
+Gratz College bears the name of a storied Jewish family, whose rich history is interwoven with that of Philadelphia and, indeed, the entire United States.
+The significance of the Gratz name extends beyond the college walls, back to the time of the American Revolution.
+The Gratz family history is one of patriotism, economic success, philanthropy and support for Jewish education.

-When Rebecca Gratz died in 1869, her brother, Hyman, left funds for the founding of a teachers' college for Jewish education.
-Founded in 1895 as the first of its kind, Gratz College continues the mission of its namesake today, with a commitment to quality Jewish education.
+Undoubtedly inspired by Rebecca, her brother Hyman joined with the Hebrew Education Society of Philadelphia to fund a teachers’ college of Jewish education.
+Formally founded in 1895 as the first independent college of Jewish studies in North America, Gratz College continues the mission of the Gratz family today, with a commitment to quality education and Jewish community.

 Gratz College provides a pluralistic education and engages students in active study for professional growth and personal enrichment.
 Gratz offers graduate and undergraduate degree and certificate programs, as well as learning opportunities for adults and teens.
 Through productive partnerships, the College also seeks to maintain and expand its institutional and academic relationships in Philadelphia, North America and worldwide.